You could be posted anywhere in mainland France, as well as Corsica and Outre-Mer (Guadeloupe, French Guiana, Réunion and Martinique).

 GROUP A Amiens - Créteil - Lille - Nancy-Metz - Reims - Versailles

 GROUP B Besançon - Caen - Clermont-Ferrand - Limoges - Nantes - Orléans-Tours - Poitiers - Rennes - Rouen

 GROUP C Aix-Marseille - Bordeaux - Corse - Dijon - Grenoble - Lyon - Montpellier - Nice - Outre-Mer - Paris - Strasbourg - Toulouse

+If you wish to express an area preference, candidates must choose one region from Group A, one from Group B, and one from any of the three groups.
 The areas listed above refer to regions (académies) and not to towns or cities which may share the same name.
-Candidates who are allocated in one of their three area preferences should expect to be allocated anywhere within the given region.
+Therefore, candidates who are allocated in one of their three area preferences should expect to be allocated anywhere within the given region.

 Flexibility is crucial as, due to demand, not all placements can be awarded in more central areas.
 Due to high popularity of oversubscribed regions, please be aware that, in some cases, candidates will not be awarded any of their three choices.
 In these cases, efforts are made to allocate candidates as closely as possible, geographically, to one of their original choices.
 Please note that the British Council has no control over the number of posts available in each académie as this fluctuates yearly.

 The cost of living in Outre-Mer is higher than in mainland France and, as such, your pay will be approximately 40% higher.
 If Outre-Mer is your first choice, you must also be prepared to accept a position in mainland France and must choose two other académies as well.